nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing an interview: `interview edit`

-Edits an interview to the specified application from the list.
+Edits an interview of the specified application from the list.

 **Format:** `interview edit INTERVIEW_INDEX from/JOB_INDEX [t/TYPE] [d/DATETIME] [a/ADDRESS]`